Kenneth Haggard: Career

 From 1972 to 1975, he was the Principal Investigator for a Research Evaluation of a System of Natural Air-Conditioning funded by the United States Department of Housing and Urban Development.
 This project built and tested the first 100% naturally heated and cooled home in the country.

 In 1975, Haggard met Polly Cooper at Cal Poly, beginning a long productive partnership.
 They became a voice for a more sustainable approach to architectural design and the education of architects at Cal Poly.
 In 1976, they established their architectural practice, specializing in site-responsive design that takes advantage of on-site thermal sources and sinks and on-site energies to provide solar heating, natural cooling and ventilation, and day lighting.
-In later years, their emphasis has broadened to include a wide range of sustainable design issues including sustainable materials, rainwater harvesting, and regenerative landscapes.
+In later years, their emphasis has broadened to include a wide range of sustainable design issues, including sustainable materials, rainwater harvesting, and regenerative landscapes.
 By combining different perspectives, the practice achieved more comprehensive, integrated decisions.

-Haggard was Co-principal Investigator on a project for the California Energy Commission that led to the development of the Passive Solar Handbook for California in 1980.
-From 1984-1988, he was the founder and Director of the Renewable Energy Institute at Cal Poly.
+Haggard was Co-principal Investigator on a project for the California Energy Commission, that led to the development of the Passive Solar Handbook for California in 1980.
+From 1984 to 1988, he was the founder and Director of the Renewable Energy Institute at Cal Poly.
 After retiring from Cal Poly, the work at the San Luis Sustainability Group intensified, with projects ranging from home and commercial remodels to new homes, schools, and commercial buildings.

 In 1993, their office and home were destroyed in a wildfire.
-Losing all the records, plans and photographs and artwork was devastating, but the clean slate allowed them to design and build a model passive solar off-grid office and home using renewable materials such as straw bales and wood milled from the fire killed trees.
+Resulting in the loss of all their records, plans and photographs and artwork.
+As a result, they designed and built a model passive solar off-grid office and home using renewable materials such as straw bales and wood milled from the fire killed trees.

 As the early 2000s the San Luis Obispo Sustainability Group began to focus on public buildings that could enhance the understanding of a passive solar design and sustainable building materials.
 This included several pivotal projects, such as the Wolken Education Center at Hidden Villa in Los Altos, the Congregation Beth David Synagogue, and the San Luis Obispo Botanic Garden Education Center.
 For the design of Congregation Beth David Synagogue they skilfully used passive solar architecture to eliminate a central HVAC system and also cost no more than a conventional building.
 Energy use is 90% below state code requirements and the rabbi and members appreciate the beauty, comfort and savings the building provides.

-Beginning in 2006 Haggard began to focus on education and writing after he realized that buildings use 72% of America’s electricity and generate 40% of the global warming gases.
+Beginning in 2006 Haggard began to focus on education and writing after he realized that buildings use 72% of America's electricity and generate 40% of the global warming gases.

 Books assumed more importance than projects as the growing global heating crisis made it clear that every architect and designer needs to understand how to design buildings that used 90% less energy but were more comfortable and secure.